babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

-This script clones the Babylon networks repository, navigates to the specified directory, iterate over JSON files and append them to the output filecontaining Finality provider information.
+This script clones the Babylon networks repository, navigates to the specified directory, iterate over JSON files and append them to the output file containing all Finality provider information.

 This script only uses the registry information maintained by Babylon.
 Other such registries might exist,